YossiCohen/Heuristic-Search-Max/README.md

 and 127-(1111111) so we have 2 snakes
 MaSiB problem=box-od s0=0 s1=127 alg=dfbnb dim=7 snakeSpread=2 boxSpread=3 boxh=snakes-sum snakeh=reachable
 ```
+Build:

+The release is configured to 64bit since the problem can really grow huge with the right parameters

+Ref:

+'Finding Optimal Solutions to Cooperative Pathfinding Problems.' by Trevor Standley, 2010 - https://pdfs.semanticscholar.org/2529/f40c4f79ef24165dbb1a8327770e37cced2d.pdf

+'Solving the Snake in the Box Problem with Heuristic Search - First Results' by Palombo et al. - http://www.bgu.ac.il/~felner/2015/SoCS/solving-snake-box.pdf

 Have fun!